Drizin/CodegenCS/src/Core/CodegenCS/README.md

 - Supports interpolation of "special symbols" that can be used to write simple conditional-blocks without having to "leave" the string literal and use external control logic.
 - Supports interpolation of "special instructions" to describe how `IEnumerable` items should be rendered (separated by linebreaks or commas, etc).

-Besides the TextWriter the library also provides a "context" class to manage multiple in-memory text writers, and save them into multiple files (other templating engines have poor or no support for multiple files).
+Besides the TextWriter the library also provides a "context" class to manage multiple in-memory text writers, and save them into multiple files (other templating engines have poor support for multiple files).

 <br />